imhariprakash/notes/Computer science/cs 107 programming paradigms/readme.md

 ## Important points
 - **functions:**
+  - strchr(data, ","): return pointer to the char matching
+  - fgets: read i/p until new line or end of file (from a file stream)
+  - fopen(dta.txt, "r") -> read mode, w: write mode, a: append mode
+  - feof()-> check for EOF
+  - rewind() -> move the file pointer to the beginning
   - strcpy: copies one char after other (not dynamically - no need to free)
   - strdup("Hello") -> stores the string in heap (string space) and returns address pointer
   - memcpy: takes source and destination pointers and copy the bytes (size given) from source to destination